federicafioretti/railway-detection/README.md

 * *Focus Of Expansion* coordinates determined by computing the intersection between the straight line approximation of the rails.
 Moreover the optical flow within the bounding box enclosing the detected turn markings is assessed to the same aim.
-* Thanks to the *Focus Of Expansion* tracking, it is possible to filter possible wrongly matched keypoints out, evaluating their optical flow direction, displayed in white for the complete scenario.
+* Wrongly matched keypoints filtering, thanks to the *Focus Of Expansion* tracking, evaluating their optical flow direction, displayed in white for the complete scenario.

 ![Alt Text](https://raw.githubusercontent.com/federicafioretti/railway-detection/master/image-readme/execution.png)